-- Registration for trips starts mid-March for NRF members, and opens to the public April 1st.
+- Registration for trips starts around April 1st.
 Most trips fill up in the first few weeks of registration.
 Yes, even for those trips that happen in the fall!

 - The NRF will send out an email to participants of your trip with the details and directions of your trip about 2 weeks prior to your trip date.

-- A few days before the trip the NRF will send you a roster of participants which they will need to sign for their liability waiver.
+- A few days before the trip the NRF will send you a roster that participants will need to sign for their liability waiver.
 Please return the signed roster to NRF after your trip is complete so we have a record of who attended.